FOREX-Euro flat but shaky after ECB ambush

 “Putting a cut in the depo rate on the table is very negative for the currency, that was the powerful thing.
 If we fall below $1.1050 today then we will see structural selling (by asset managers) next week.”

-The euro fell as low as $1.1072 at one point in Asian trade before recovering to $1.1116 by mid-morning in Europe.
+The euro fell as low as $1.1072 at one point in Asian trade before recovering to It last traded at $1.1104.

-In broader terms, the consensus over the stronger dollar, which drove a step change in the euro’s value from the middle of last year, has weakened since March.
+Still, the consensus over the stronger dollar that helped drive a step change in the euro’s broader value has weakened since March.
 Many economists are also unconvinced that an increase or extension in time of the bank’s bond-buying will actually have much effect on the currency.

-“A further USD appreciation should make the FOMC even more reluctant to hike,” the bank’s head of FX strategy Ulrich Leuchtmann said in a morning note.
-“However, market participants are not really expecting significant U.S. rate hikes for the foreseeable future anymore.”
+“A further USD appreciation should make the FOMC even more reluctant to hike,” the bank’s head of European FX strategy Ulrich Leuchtmann said in a morning note.
+“However, market participants are not really expecting significant US rate hikes for the foreseeable future anymore.”

 The fallout for other currencies has been mixed.
 The Swiss franc fell sharply against the dollar due to expectations the Swiss National Bank would have to cut its own interest rates further into negative territory if the ECB cuts.